hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

      "leaderboardShortCode": "HSBC.COUNTRY.US",
      "playerId": "52e27a77e4b0309a6e507954"
     }

 ```

-Again, you'll see a new leaderboard has been created with the shortcode "HSBC.COUNTRY.US" and the new score has been added to that.
+Again, you'll see a new Leaderboard has been created with a *leaderboardShortCode* of *HSBC.COUNTRY.US* and the new score has been added to that.

-To validate that the UK leaderboard has not been updated you can make the following LeaderboardDataRequest.
+To validate that the UK Leaderboard has not been updated you can make the following [LeaderboardDataRequest](/API Documentation/Request API/Leaderboards/LeaderboardDataRequest.md).

 ```
     {
      "@class": ".LeaderboardDataRequest",
-     "leaderboardShortCode": "HSBC.COUNTRY.UK",
+     "leaderboardShortCode": "HSBC.COUNTRY.UK"
-     "entryCount" : 1,
      "requestId": "1403085790633"
     }

 ```

-The response will contain the leaderboard data for the UK Leaderboard, which still has the SCORE of 1
+The response will contain the data for the UK Leaderboard, which still has the SCORE of 1

 ```
     {